MateWojno/Return-To-Gipath/README.md

 Experimental version
 --------------------

-This is the Evil Islands Multi Player Vanilla-Like Mod, an experimental project created by MateWojno (mateusz.k.wojno@gmail.com).
+This is the Evil Islands Multi Player Vanilla-Like Mod, an experimental project created by MateWojno (mateusz.k.wojno@gmail.com) and Formcaster.

 ## Table of Contents